The Union Finds a Hero: Ulysses S. Grant and the Capture of Fort Donelson

 By taking Fort Donelson, Grant captured an army of nearly 13,000 men, which was a record on the North American continent.
 His victory ensured that the vital border state of Kentucky would stay in the Union and paved the way for further Federal advances into Tennessee and along the Tennessee and Cumberland Rivers.
 A major blow had been inflicted on the Confederacy.

 Church bells in the North produly rang once news of Grant’s victory at Fort Donelson arrived.
 It was the triumph that President Lincoln and the faithful supporters of the Union had long been waiting for.
-As William Tecumseh Sherman put it, in America’s hour of peril, Grant had “marched triumphantly into Fort Donelson.
+As General William Tecumseh Sherman put it, in America’s hour of peril, Grant had “marched triumphantly into Fort Donelson.
 After that none of us felt the least doubt as to the future of our country.”
 President Lincoln proceeded to reward Grant with a promotion to major general and the public anointed the victorious commander with the nickname, “Unconditional Surrender” Grant.
 The Union had found its hero.
 Ulysses S. Grant was here to fight and win.

 American Battlefield Trust: Battle of Fort Donelson.